Patellofemoral pain syndrome: Causes

-In most patients with PFPS an examination of their history will highlight a precipitating event that caused the injury.
+In most people with patellofemoral pain syndrome an examination of their history will highlight a precipitating event that caused the injury.
 Changes in activity patterns such as excessive increases in running mileage, repetitions such as running up steps and the addition of strength exercises that affect the patellofemoral joint are commonly associated with symptom onset.
 Excessively worn or poorly fitted footwear may be a contributing factor.
 To prevent recurrence the causal behaviour should be identified and managed correctly.
+The cause of pain and dysfunction often results from either abnormal forces (e.g. increased pull of the lateral quadriceps retinaculum with acute or chronic lateral patellofemoral subluxation/dislocation) or prolonged repetitive compressive or shearing forces (running or jumping) on the patellofemoral joint.
+The result is synovial irritation and inflammation and subchondral bony changes in the distal femur or patella known as "bone bruises".

-The medical cause of PFPS is thought to be increased pressure on the patellofemoral joint.
+The medical cause of PFPS is thought to be increased pressure or on the patellofemoral joint.
 There are several theorized mechanisms relating to how this increased pressure occurs: